Acknowledgements and Sources

 Gai, Z., Bai, Z., Lin, X., Meng, X., & Zhang, J. (2021).
 First Record of Petalodus Owen, 1840 (Chondrichthyes, Petalodontidae) in the Lower Permian (Cisuralian) of China.
 Acta Geologica Sinica‐English Edition, 95(4), 1057-1064.

 Hodnett, JP (2022).
 Fossil Inventories Uncover Permian Sharks in Western National Parks.
 Park Paleontology News.
-Vol 14(2). website
+Vol 14(2).
+Hodnett 2022

 Long, J. (2024).
 The Secret History of Sharks: The Rise of the Ocean's Most Fearsome Predators.
 Ballantine Books.